MicrosoftDocs/bi-shared-docs/docs/analysis-services/what-s-new-in-sql-server-analysis-services.md

 #### Execution metrics for diagnostics

 Execution metrics are now exposed via XEvents and Profiler traces, enabling customers to analyze query performance more effectively.
+For more details, visit this [blog](https://powerbi.microsoft.com/blog/new-executionmetrics-event-in-azure-log-analytics-for-power-bi-semantic-models/).

 #### Failover cluster support